 Note: Passports must have a minimum of 180 days of validity from the date of entry into Sri Lanka no matter what type of visa or ETA the traveler holds.

-All Pakistani travelers who are interested in applying for a Sri Lanka ETA can do so on this application page.
+All Pakistani travelers who are interested in applying for a Sri Lanka ETA can do so on the application page.
 The application will ask that you provide general points of data such as your full name, your date of birth, and a current address.

 Once the ETA has been granted, Pakistani travelers should print out a hard copy and take it with them on their trip.
 Border authorities will want to match the hard copy to their records at the port of entry.
 Additionally, authorities may require proof of funds to cover your stay in Sri Lanka as well as proof of onward travel before your ETA expires.